Showing posts with label Savannah. Show all posts

 Day 2: Sunday, September 27, 2015

-I was up around 5 AM, I took another hot shower and put on the clothes I had worn on the flight.
+I woke up around 5 A.M., took another hot shower, and put on the clothes I had worn on the flight.

 We carried down the last item that had to be loaded into the car and dumped what garbage was left in the trash outside.

-We loaded ourselves into the car and began our travel of fourteen hours and thirty-five minutes for 894 miles from Providence to Columbia, South Carolina.
+We loaded ourselves into the car and began our journey of fourteen hours and thirty-five minutes, 894 miles, from Providence to Columbia, South Carolina.

-We traveled I-95 leaving Providence, RI traveling all through the lower part of the state of Connecticut, crossing into New York at Port Chester, we crossing the Hutson River on the Triboro/George Washington Bridge into New Jersey.
+We traveled I-95 from Providence, RI, through the lower part of the state of Connecticut, crossing into New York at Port Chester and crossing the Hutson River on the Triboro/George Washington Bridge into New Jersey.

 Triboro/George Washington Bridge into New Jersey